Frequently Asked Questions

 Can I send you a photo of my clock to see if you can repair it?

 Yes—absolutely.
 If you're unsure what kind of clock you have, feel free to send a photo via our Contact page.
 We’re happy to let you know if it’s something we work on.
+You may also find our “Find My Clock” guide helpful for initial identification.

 What if my clock needs parts replaced?